Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 Learn how a drug and alcohol rehab in Cambridge or near Cambridge will help support your mental health by calling us today on 0800 088 66 86

-Council-funded rehab services take place at a local town hub and at NHS / NHS Foundation Trust facilities.
-Throughout the week there will be a variety of groups such as SMART recovery or 12 Step Groups.
+Council-funded drug and alcohol rehab services take place at a local town hub and at NHS / NHS Foundation Trust facilities, such as hospitals and GP practices.

 Sometimes you might get access to a short course of ear acupuncture or a gym pass.

-Free and NHS run services in Cambridge and near Cambridge include:
+Free and NHS-run services in Cambridge and near Cambridge include:

-1. Change Grow Live Cambridgeshire
+1. Change Grow Live – Drug & Alcohol Support Cambridgeshire

 Address: Mill House, Mill Road, Cambridge, CB1 3DF